christopherwk210/check/docs/api/classes/game-object.md

 ## checkCollision(object|id)
 Returns true or false depending on if the object is colliding with a given object or instance.

+## checkCollisionPoint(object|id, x, y)
+Returns true or false depending on if the object would collide with a given object or instance at a certain position.

 ## `get` x
 Returns the object's x position in the room.